rust-lang/rustlings/README.md

 Or do you want to translate the original Rustlings exercises?
 Then follow the link to the guide about [third-party exercises](https://github.com/rust-lang/rustlings/blob/main/THIRD_PARTY_EXERCISES.md)!

+### Third-Party List

+- [日本語版 Rustlings](https://github.com/sotanengel/rustlings-jp)：A Japanese translation of the Rustlings exercise.

 ## Uninstalling Rustlings

 If you want to remove Rustlings from your system, run the following command: